-6.2.1 The principle of residential development on the site has been established under planning permission reference 18/00538/FUL, which was for a building of similar size, design and scale, albeit for 15 x 2 bed apartments.
-Whilst the description of the development refers to students, it is acknowledged that the tenancy of the approved scheme of 2018 did not determine the tenancy type of the development, and therefore did not preclude the occupation of the building by students or indeed any other specific tenancy group.
+- 6.2.1 The principle of residential development on the site has been established under planning permission reference 18/00538/FUL, which was for a building of similar size, design and scale, albeit for 15 x 2 double bed apartments.
+Whilst the description of the proposed development currently being considered refers to students, it is acknowledged that the tenancy of the approved scheme of 2018 did not determine the tenancy type of the development, and therefore did not preclude the occupation of the building by students or indeed any other specific tenancy group. - 6.2.2 It is therefore considered that given the approved scheme of 2018 would be capable of accommodating 30 bedrooms over the three floors and provided 15 parking spaces along with cycle storage and that the proposed development, which would be of the same height / scale and footprint and would, over 9 apartments, provide 36 bedrooms and 14 parking spaces is not significantly different to that as previously approved.